Q: How do I choose which courses to take?

 Q: I need help with enrollment.
 Who can enrol me?
 And how do I vary my enrollment?

 A:You are able to enrol yourself through MyUNSW.
-If you are having any enrolment issues please contact Student Services Manager, Room RC-3088) for help.
+If you are having any enrolment issues please contact Teaching Support Officer, Room RC-3088) for help.

 Students enrolled in coursework graduate degrees should always consult with the relevant member of academic staff before attempting to change the courses in which they are enrolled.

 The first point of contact for academic advice is the Postgraduate Director (Coursework).
-Once it has been agreed that the proposed changes are in the student's best interests, the student should contact Student Services to implement the changes if the changes need to be made after week 1.
+Once it has been agreed that the proposed changes are in the student's best interests, the student should contact Teaching Support to implement the changes if the changes need to be made after week 1.

 Q: How do I find out what my timetable will be?